 Bottom Line

-Fresh N Lean is known for having a ton of options (more than 100 meals per week to choose from) and is one of our top picks for prepared meal delivery services due to how well it accommodates special diets like vegan, gluten-free, dairy-free, keto, paleo, organic, and more.
+Trifecta is known for having a ton of options and is one of our top picks for prepared meal delivery services due to how well it accommodates special diets like vegan, keto, paleo, GLP-1, and more.
+And since they’re fully cooked, all you have to do is reheat them in the microwave or air fryer, so it gets a perfect 5 out of 5 in the prep category.

 Type (meal kit or prepared)Prepared